 • Listen to your instincts about the people you meet

-• Avoid being out of sight of other people when with a grown up
+• Stay in sight of other people when alone with a grown up

-• Tell someone you trust where you’re going
+• Always tell someone you trust where you’re going and who you’re with

 • Carry a mobile phone, phone card or enough money in change to be able to make a phone call from a public telephone